Jan 6 committee to subpoena Alex Jones’ texts and emails obtained in Sandy Hook trial

 Within minutes of the stunning revelation, the House committee investigating the attack on the US Capitol began preparing to subpoena the messages, a source told Rolling Stone.

-Jones gave a fiery speech to rioters who had breached the Capitol grounds on the day of the insurrection pushing the false claim that the election had been stolen.
+Jones riled up a crowd of rioters during the assault on the Capitol in January last year, pushing the false claim that the election had been stolen.

-In a video posted to the Infowars website, hs told the crowd: “We need to understand we’re under attack, and we need to understand this is 21st-century warfare and get on a war-footing.”
+In a video posted to the Infowars website, he told the crowd: “We need to understand we’re under attack, and we need to understand this is 21st-century warfare and get on a war-footing.”

+The select committee issued subpoenas for documents and testimony from the notorious conpiracy theorist in November 2021.

+It’s unclear what information he provided for the committee.
+In April, he said that he had offered to speak with the committee in exchange for immunity.

 Register for free to continue reading